Learn About Prostate Cancer

 HOW PREVENTABLE IS PROSTATE CANCER?

-Though many risk factors for prostate cancer lie outside of our control (see below), there is strong and consistent evidence that diet is one way men can reduce their risk.
-AICR estimates that approximately 1 in 10 cases of prostate cancer (eleven percent) are related to diet.
+Though many risk factors for prostate cancer lie outside of our control (see below), there is strong and consistent evidence that staying at a healthy weight lowers risk for advanced and aggressive prostate cancer.
+AICR estimates that approximately 1 in 10 cases (eleven percent) of these prostate cancers is related to carrying excess body fat.

-This means that nearly 26,250 cases every year could be prevented through eating more healthfully.
+This means that nearly 2,330 cases of advanced prostate cancer could be prevented every year.

 WHAT ARE PROSTATE CANCER'S